iamlemec/gum.js/docs/gen/prompt.md

 type sizefunc = (x: number, y: number, t: number, i: number) => size;
 type shapefunc = (x: number, y: number, t: number, i: number) => Element;
 ```

-These are the generic utility functions used in the library.
+Here are the generic utility functions used in the library.
 Many of them mimic the functionality of core Python and numpy and are used for array operations and aggregations.
 They are also for constructing arrays that can be mapped into series of `Element` objects.
 ```typescript
 function zip(arr1: any[], arr2: any[]): any[];
 function sum(arr: number[]): number;